 Focus and Scope

-The Journal of Integrated Studies is the online student journal for the Centre for Integrated Studies and for those working in integrated, interdisciplinary, or cross-disciplinary fields.
+The Journal of Integrated Studies is the online student journal for the Centre for Integrated Studies and for those working in integrated, interdisciplinary, or transdisciplinary fields.
 The work submitted will be peer-reviewed and selected pieces will be published.
 The journal will publish articles, reviews, and creative works, including, but not limited to, poetry, memoir and integrative pieces in multi-media formats.

 The Centre for Integrated Studies at Athabasca University started the journal and its students are encouraged to submit essays and projects of exceptional merit.
+Most of our volunteers are from the MAIS program - Masters of Arts Interdisciplinary Studies (formerly, "MA-Integrated Studies").

 Peer Review Process